WavesMan/DeepSeek-R1-Local-WebUI/Readme-en.md

 ---

-**DeepSeek-R1-Local-WebUI** is a local model deployment project based on Flask, providing an interactive Web interface for conversations with the **[DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1)** model.
-The project supports streaming responses and features Light/Dark theme switching.
-For more details, please visit .
+**DeepSeek-R1-Local-WebUI** is a Flask-based local model deployment project launched via a CLI console.
+It provides an interactive web interface for conversing with the [DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1) model.
+The project supports streaming response generation and offers Light/Dark theme switching.

 ---

 ## Project Functionality

+- **CLI Console**: Manage the project through a command-line interface.
 - **Local Model Deployment:** Uses Hugging Face's transformers library to load and run the [DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1) model.
 - **Web Interface:** Provides Web services through Flask, allowing users to converse with the model in their browser.
 - **Theme Switching:** Supports switching between Light and Dark themes to enhance user experience.